PrasadDuvvi/CloudFormsPOC-1/poc.md

 ## Basic POC
-Purpose of this section is it outline what will be done in a POC.
-This POC is designed to be 1 day worth of effort.
-For multiple day POC, day 1 will be the Basic Setup and the remaining days will be Advanced Setup.
+Purpose of this section is to outline what will be done in a POC.
+This POC is designed to be completed in one (1) day.
+For multiple day POC, Day 1 will be the Basic Setup and the remaining time will adding the Advanced Features

 * Basic Configuration
    * Configure Appliance